Flight of Fear: History

 Premier Rides and park engineers performed the first successful launch at the Kings Dominion location on the evening of April 11, 1996, proving that linear induction motors could produce enough force through the use of magnetic fields to quickly accelerate roller coasters.
 Each launch required 3 megawatts of electric power, which caused frequent voltage sags to neighboring utility customers.
 Square D by Schneider Electric was hired to develop a complex solid-state capacitor bank which solved the sagging issue by reducing the load on the local electric utilities.

 Flight of Fear was originally scheduled to open in April 1996, but it was later delayed until June.
 Both park installations opened to the public on June 18, 1996, setting a world record among roller coasters for fastest acceleration.
 A media preview event was held the previous day.
 The attraction was awarded several top honors at the 1995 International Association of Amusement Parks and Attractions trade show.

 Paramount Parks filed a lawsuit against Premier Rides in September 1996 regarding cost overruns during development and construction.
 Premier spokeswoman Courtney Simmons said in November 1997 that the absence of LIM technology in the original plans was a factor, and that the suit was essentially about money.
 It was later settled, and Premier expected to continue working with Paramount in future endeavors.
-After a lease agreement that allowed Paramount to license the sci-fi TV series expiried, The Outer Limits was dropped from the name in 2001 at both locations.
+After a lease agreement that allowed Paramount to license the sci-fi TV series expired, The Outer Limits was dropped from the name in 2001 at both locations.

 The Kings Island installation was constructed in a small subsection of Coney Mall.
 After the addition of Firehawk in 2007, the area was named X-Base, themed to space and the paranormal.
 Flight of Fear was one of the two attractions that made their Winterfest debut in 2018, with the other one being Shake, Rattle & Roll, the park's Troika flat ride.
 The ride was dubbed as Flight of Cheer and featured Christmas decorations.
 Following Kings Island's August 2019 announcement of Orion, a new roller coaster replacing Firehawk, it was revealed that X-Base would be overhauled and renamed Area 72.
 For the 2020 season, Flight of Fear's entrance at Kings Island was updated with an extended outdoor line queue, which provides guests with view of Orion.
 A security van, a meteor and a fence were placed in front of the building.
 The exit area was improved with a new photo booth.